1Why People Are Moving to Overland Park

 3Moving Costs: Getting to Overland Park

-The cost of your move to Overland Park depends on distance, timing, and inventory size.
-Based on MoveSmart's analysis of thousands of moves, here's what to expect:
+The cost of your move to Overland Park depends on distance, timing, and inventory size. **Inbound**: Moving TO Overland Park averages $3,214 for a 2BR.

 4Living in Overland Park: Quality of Life